 With miles and miles of sand, thick forest on one side and the sea on the other, it is a truly unique sight.

-It is quite difficult to walk up to the top of it!
-But the sights once you are up there make it totally worth it!
+It is quite difficult to walk up to the top of it but the sights once you are up there making it totally worth the effort.

 We parked at the car park that is on site below the dune, there is plenty of space for motorhomes and campervans.